sarangbhagwat/nskinetics/README.rst

 What is NSKinetics?
 -------------------

-NSKinetics is a fast, flexible, and convenient package to simulate non-steady state reaction kinetics, especially for systems involving enzymatic conversions.
-Models for multiple inhibitory phenomena (competitive, non-competitive, uncompetitive, and "mechanism-based") are also included.
+NSKinetics is a fast, flexible, and convenient package to simulate steady and non-steady state reaction kinetics and to connect them with techno-economic analysis (TEA) and life cycle assessment (LCA) under uncertainty.
 NSKinetics enables the construction, simulation, and analysis of reaction systems governed by mass action kinetics or other user-defined rate laws.
 It supports features such as species concentration spikes, event triggers, inverse modeling (parameter fitting to experimental data), parameter identifiability analysis, and optimal design of experiments.

 Installation
 ------------